Frazier High School

 Frazier High School is a rural, public high school.
 It is the sole high school in the Frazier School District.
 It is in northern Fayette County, Pennsylvania, in the town of Perryopolis.
-In the 2015–2016 school year, enrollment was reported as 340 pupils in 9th through 12th grades.
+In the 2022–2023 school year, enrollment was reported as 316 students in 9th through 12th grades.

 Frazier High School was established in 1966, and resulted in the consolidation of the Perry and Lower Tyrone School Districts.
 The school was last renovated in 1990, when space was reconfigured for the addition of the Frazier Middle School, the high school's sole feeder.
 The name comes from Mary Fuller Frazier, a wealthy resident who gave an endowment to the district for the improvement of the school system.

 The Intermediate Unit IU1 provides the school and the district with a wide variety of services like specialized education for disabled students and hearing, background checks for employees, state mandated recognizing and reporting child abuse training, speech and visual disability services and criminal background check processing for prospective employees and professional development for staff and faculty.